bernie-g/geckolib-docs/Getting-Started.md

 ## Parenting and Pivots
 The rig for a model is like a skeleton.
 Groups are the bones, pivots are the joints, and cubes are the muscles.

-Unless your model has multiple objects parts that can move independently, you probably want a single root group with many nested child groups.
+Unless your model has multiple object parts that can move independently (like if your entity was a school of fish), you probably want a single root group with many nested child groups.
 When each group moves, it also moves it's children.

 [![009-Parenting](https://user-images.githubusercontent.com/110764/88625203-22a50f00-d05d-11ea-9324-27bc82905482.png)](https://twitter.com/MasterianoX/status/1183125065250099200?s=19)